Ericzklm/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 1. Download the Espressif flash utility: https://dl.espressif.com/public/flash_download_tool.zip
 2. Unzip, then run `flash_download_tool_3.9.7.exe` (version number may vary)
-3. When you see the following menu, select "ESP32" and "Desktop.
+3. When you see the following menu, select "ESP32" and "Develop".
 Then hit OK.

 <img src="../Images/ControllerSetup-ESP32-WROOM-Flash-0.png">